gestom/CosPhi/Localization/README.md

 ####Quick setup for initial testing

-1. Install the <a href="#libraries">SDL libraries</a>.
+1. Install the required <a href="#libraries">libraries</a>.
+1. Check the working modes of your camera <b>luvcview -L</b>.
+Run <b>luvcview</b> and adjust your camera exposure, brightness etc. settings.
-2. Download the software from GitHub and go to the <b>Localization/src</b> directory.
+1. Download the software from GitHub and go to the <b>Localization/src</b> directory.
-3. Adjust the camera resolution in the <b>main/swarmcon.cpp</b>.
+1. Adjust the camera resolution in the <b>main/swarmcon.cpp</b>.
-4. Compile the software - just type <b>make</b>.
+1. Compile the software - just type <b>make</b>.
-5. Download, resize and print one circular <a href="etc/test.pdf">pattern</a> - you have the pattern also in the <b>Localization/etc/test.pdf</b> file.
+1. Download, resize and print one circular <a href="etc/test.pdf">pattern</a> - you have the pattern also in the <b>Localization/etc/test.pdf</b> file.
-6. Try a test run - you need to run the binary from the <b>bin</b> directory.
+1. Try a test run - you need to run the binary from the <b>bin</b> directory.
 Type <b>./swarmcon /dev/videoX 1</b>, where X is the number of the camera and 1 tells the system to track one pattern.</li>
-7. You should see the image with some numbers below the circle.
+1. You should see the image with some numbers below the circle.
 Pressing <b>D</b> shows the segmentation result.
-8. At this point, you can also change camera brightness, exposure, contrast by pressing <i>(SHIFT) b, e, c</i> respectively.
+1. At this point, you can also change camera brightness, exposure, contrast by pressing <i>(SHIFT) b, e, c</i> respectively.
-9. Open your browser to view localhost:6666.
+1. Open your browser to view localhost:6666.
 You should see the circle position.

 ####Advanced setup for more robots in a rectangular field